Lixiana

 About This Medicine

-Lixiana is licensed in the UK for two main indications: the prevention of stroke and systemic embolism in adults with non-valvular atrial fibrillation (AF) who have at least one additional stroke risk factor, and the treatment and prevention of recurrence of deep vein thrombosis (DVT) and pulmonary embolism (PE) in adults.
-For VTE treatment, Lixiana is started after five to ten days of parenteral anticoagulation (typically low-molecular-weight heparin).
+It is prescribed for the prevention of stroke and systemic embolism in adults with non-valvular atrial fibrillation, and for the treatment and prevention of recurrent deep vein thrombosis (DVT) and pulmonary embolism (PE).

 Usage & Dosage

-For stroke prevention in non-valvular AF, the standard dose is edoxaban 60mg once daily.
-The dose is reduced to 30mg once daily in patients with any of the following: moderate to severe renal impairment (creatinine clearance 15-50ml/min), low body weight (60kg or less), or concomitant use of certain P-glycoprotein inhibitors (such as dronedarone, quinidine, verapamil, or azithromycin).
+A reduced dose of 30 mg once daily is used in patients with one or more of the following: moderate or severe renal impairment (creatinine clearance 15 to 50 ml/min), body weight of 60 kg or less, or concomitant use of potent P-glycoprotein inhibitors such as ciclosporin, dronedarone, erythromycin, or ketoconazole.

 Side Effects